ultravioletrs/cube-docs/docs/developer-guide/cvm-management.md

 - Missing kernel or rootfs files
 - Insufficient permissions on `/dev/kvm`
-- Port conflicts (another process using 6190-6195)
+- Port conflicts (another process using 6190 or 6193)

 **Solution:** Add user to `kvm` group.
 This grants permission to access KVM acceleration devices.